LonelyFear/Nations-Unity/README.md

 # Nations
-A simple nation simulation game where you can watch nations develop through the ages as they rise and fall.
+A nation simulation game where you can watch nations develop through the ages as they rise and fall.
 The simulation isnt public as of now but an alpha will release soon.
 # Features (For Alpha Release)
 - A pops system that aims to simulate several cultures and peoples as they move about
 - A world generator that can generate a variety of worlds for your simulations